 In 2008, the renowned Prestel-Verlag publishes the first comprehensive illustrated book on Yongbo Zhao's pictorial work entitled "Das große Lachen" (Hearty Laughter).
 In it, Gottfried Knapp describes why this work "stands out from the flood of today's so successful, nimble genre paintings": "Through the incomprehensible technical mastery with which Zhao has revived a painting culture that has been largely forgotten in Europe, and through the anarchic impetus with which he continues to think, transform, and deconstruct the contents and stylistic forms of the Old Masters and exposes them to the hearty laughter that he likes to take on in his paintings.“ It is the accolade of German art criticism.

 In 2012, he is included in the famous series "Junge Kunst" (Young Art) of the publishing house Klinckhardt & Biermann and so is next to names such as Van Gogh, Pablo Picasso, Emil Nolde and Johannes Grützke.
 The astonishing spiritual affinity with the latter and with two other icons of art history reveal work shows such as "Yongbo Zhao and Johannes Grützke" (Kunsthalle Ammersee, Stegen, 2009) or "Provocation!
 Goya, Daumier and Yongbo Zhao - Critics and Mockers of their Times" (Kunsthaus Kaufbeuren, 2009, Städtische Galerie "Fähre", Bad Saulgau, 2013, Kallmann-Museum, Ismaning, 2014).
-Further highlights of the last decade are solo exhibitions in the Rosenheim Museum Offenbach (2010) and in the Zitadelle Spandau Berlin (2013).
+Further highlights are solo exhibitions in the Rosenheim Museum Offenbach (2010) and in the Zitadelle Spandau Berlin (2013).